 Is Climbing Kilimanjaro safe?

 Climbing Mount Kilimanjaro is not without risks and considered dangerous.
 Every year, about ten climbers fall to their deaths, and the number is estimated to be much higher, while another 1000 are evacuated to safety from the traps of the mountain.
-The primary cause of deaths is Altitude Mountain Sickness, AMS and everyone attempting a climb is seriously warned to monitor AMS symptoms.

 What is acute mountain sickness